aquilesC/aquiles.me/content/content centric model of marketing.md

-Modeling on top of [[how the scientific mind works]], it is possible to think about how to structure content so that it fits into the different stages of the scientific method.
+Modeling on top of [[how the scientific mind works]], it is possible to think about how to structure content so that it fits into the different stages of the scientific method and leverage it for [[Marketing]].

 - **Leadership content** is the type of content that positions a company as an innovator.
 This is the type of content that would trigger the *recognition* of a scientist needs.
 - **Education Content** is requires when the scientist is in the *exploration* phase.
 By presenting balanced evidence it is possible to persuade a scientist to formulate a hypothesis around a given technology.
 (See: [[Education content for sales]]).